 The surname landrith was first found in Cornwall where they held a family seat, and there has long been a place named Landreth.
 By the 17th century, records show the name in Calstrem, (Coldstream) Scotland where a death record of Gorege Landreth, son of Patrick Landreth was listed in 1690.
 James Landreth was listed in Hume in 1717 and Williams Landreth was a tenant in Sweethope in 1777.

-Important Dates for the landrith family
+Early History of the landrith family

 This web page shows only a small excerpt of our landrith research.
 Another 70 words (5 lines of text) covering the years 1455 and 1487 are included under the topic Early landrith History in all our PDF Extended History products and printed products wherever possible.